 A week at a time

-Even if they do a great job the first time you will be going back and forth with small changes and this can take a few days even if everything is going smoothly.
+Leaving at least a full working week to get your design right is a good practice.
+Even your designer does a great job, you will be going back and forth with small changes.
+This in itself can take a few days even if everything is going smoothly.

 Having a whole week set aside for the printing process to go through and for your leaflets to make their way to your distributor’s warehouse is the way to go.